Assigns data to a sensitivity tier so handling rules and access controls follow from the label.

 Data classification assigns data to sensitivity tiers, typically public, internal, confidential, and restricted, so that handling rules follow from the label.
-It is the quiet foundation under access control and compliance: you cannot protect data appropriately until you have decided how sensitive it is.
+It sits under access control and compliance, which apply controls according to how sensitive the data has been judged to be.

 The tiered model has military and governmental roots in information classification, and the commercial sector settled on a four-level scheme that most organisations now recognise.
 Public data carries minimal riskRiskComplianceA risk to the product or businessView reference →, such as press releasesPress ReleaseMarketingA press releaseView reference → and marketing material.
 Internal data is limited to staff and trusted partners.
 Confidential data is business-sensitive, covering customer lists and financial reports, with controlled access.
 Restricted data is the highest tier, holding things like payment-card numbers, medical records, and trade secrets, and it demands the strongest safeguards.